 - Multiple Subject Candidates: Liberal Studies degrees as well as Liberal Studies degrees that include any focus or concentration in the title.

 - Education Specialist Candidates: The academic degree major must be in one of the subject areas listed for either Multiple Subject (Liberal Studies) or Single Subject candidates.

 - Master’s or doctoral degrees completed by a candidate in the exact area of the credential being sought may also count as verification of subject matter competence.

 This information pertains to students who earned a Bachelors Degree in an area other than Liberal Studies from CSULB or at another institution.
-Students who earned a degree from another institution must be attending CSULB at the time of the evaluation.
-A CSULB ID Number is required to be evaluated by our campus at this time.

 Assembly Bill (AB) 130 added several additional options for candidates to demonstrate subject matter proficiency to the existing options.
 Other new options for demonstration of subject matter include the following:

 - Completion of coursework addressing each of the Commission-adopted subject matter domains.